huggingface/optimum-habana/examples/speech-recognition/README.md

 On 8 HPUs, this script should run in *ca.* 49 minutes and yield a CTC loss of **0.0613** and a word error rate of **0.0458**.

 > If your data has a sampling rate which is different from the one of the data the model was trained on, this script will raise an error.
 > Resampling with the `datasets` library is not supported on HPUs yet.
-HPU graphs are supported only on Gaudi2.
+HPU graphs are supported only on Gaudi2 and from SynapseAI v1.15.

 ## DeepSpeed